As far as we know, our brains are biological computers (…sort of).

 When that link becomes severed — by brain injuries, drugs, or even death — our higher consciousness is still functioning, but our physical bodies are inhibited.

 Our radios are broken.

 The implications of such a reality would be profound.

 Out-of-body experiences, for example, would be explained as our consciousness revealing itself as something beyond the confines of our physical bodies, allowing us to explore the universe in our true state within the higher dimensions.

-It would also have the extraordinary side-affect of allowing us to “live on” or exist within the higher dimensions after physical death, whatever that would entail.
+It would also have the extraordinary side effect of allowing us to “live on” or exist within the higher dimensions after physical death, whatever that would entail.